 As far as the music goes, this isn't the perverted WASP that did "F*ck Like A Beast" and "Blind in Texas".
 Blackie plays most of the instruments, except for Frankie Banalli on drums, and sings all the parts with a little extra melodrama as it should be.
 I think a little heavier guitar crunch would've helped in some places and guest appearences would've been nice 'esp for the female parts.

-Part 2 of "The Neon God" story will be released by Sanctuary/Metal-Is Records over the summer and will complete the story.
+Part 2 of "The Neon God" story will complete the story.

 Bottom Line: Not the heaviest WASP, but a pretty good, consistent effort.